golang-module/carbon/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---
-name: issue template
+name: Bug report
-about: This issue template apply to bug reports,feature proposals,and documentation requests
+about: Something isn't working as expected
 ---
 Hello,